allison-casey/HyREPL/README.md

 Using HyREPL with fireplace
 ===========================
 Open a Hy file and set the file type to `clojure`: `set filetype=clojure`.
-Then run `main.hy` in your target directory.
+Then run `hy -m HyREPL.server` in your target directory.
 Connect vim to the REPL with `:Connect`.
 Use `nrepl` as the protocol, `localhost` as the host and the port number HyREPL printed on start.

 Missing features
 ----------------